Fs77X/Grounding-GDPR-Exp/README.md

 4. Apache Maven 3.6.3 (sudo apt install maven on debian oses)
 5. Encrypted disk using OpenZFS AES-256-GCM (https://openzfs.github.io/openzfs-docs/Getting%20Started/Ubuntu/Ubuntu%2020.04%20Root%20on%20ZFS.html)

+NOTE: For Prereq 5, it is recommended to use the ubuntu 20.04 installer and follow the methods as shown in the section for the ubuntu installer.
+Not only is it much easier but much faster! :)

 ## How to run
 NOTE: Experiments were ran with CSVLog enabled in PostgreSQL